 Animal Behavior Evaluation and Training

 Behavior problems, including aggression, are the most common reason dogs are relinquished to shelters.
-It is vital that shelter workers are able to identify at-risk dogs to keep employees and volunteers safe, make educated adoption recommendations, and set up behavior modification programs for the animals.
+It is vital that shelter workers identify at-risk dogs to keep employees and volunteers safe, make educated adoption recommendations, and set up behavior modification programs for the animals.

 It is the standard of care that animal shelters adequately train the staff and volunteers to provide proper animal care to help ensure human and animal safety.
 Staff training involves allocating time and resources to complete the training, and to provide opportunities for trained staff members to demonstrate their proficiency prior to performing the task.
 Proper documentation of all training sessions should also be maintained by the respective facilities.
 Providing continuing education will also help staff improve and reinforce these important skills.
 Training should include reading common dog behavior, how to watch for signs of fear and stress that can lead to aggression, and proper animal handling techniques and use of restraints.